HardikSS8/Java_Basic_Codes/README.md

         where (0 <= i < j < k < n).
      Ex. rating = [2,5,3,4,1]
          Ans = 3  [ Explanation: (2,3,4), (5,4,1), (5,3,1)]

+#### Program-64)  Univalued Binary Tree
+    -> A binary tree is univalued if every node in the tree has the same value.
+        Ex.
+6
+           / \     Ans = true
+          6   6
+         /
+        6

+#### Program-65)  Convert Binary Number in a Linked List to Integer
+      Ex.
+Input = [1,0,1,1,1,1,0,0,0,0,1]
+          Ans = 1505

+#### Program-66)  Unique Number of Occurrences
+    -> write a function that returns true if and only if the number of occurrences of each value in the array is unique.
+      Ex.
+Input = [-5,-6,2,6,-5,-7,5]
+          Ans = false

+#### Program-67)  Valid Anagram
+    -> Given two strings str1 and str2 , write a function to determine if str2 is an anagram of str1.
+        Ex.
+Str1 = "hardik" Str2 = "krdiha"
+            Ans = true